lucabriguglia/Atles/README.md

 - Multi language
 - Granular permissions
 - Markdown editor
-- You can use your own ASP.NET Identity
+- An existing ASP.NET Identity database can be used

 ## Run on local